-You will need to complete a nomination form, available here (for historic places or areas) or upon request from the Registrar (for wāhi tūpuna, wāhi tapu or wāhi tapu areas).
+You will need to complete a nomination form, available here (for historic places or areas) or upon request from the Manager Heritage Listing (for wāhi tūpuna, wāhi tapu or wāhi tapu areas).
 Nomination forms are also available from your nearest Heritage New Zealand office and our staff will be pleased to advise on the process.

 Find out more about how to nominate a Historic Place.

 What do I do if I want to modify a place on the List?